ScalaProust/ScalaProust/README.md

-#			 Scala TKO development
+#			 ScalaProust development

-This is Scala TKO, a software transactional memory library.
+This is ScalaProust, a software transactional memory library.

 ## SUMMARY